OSSHelp/ansible-mysql/README.md

 - increase sanity of root password changing mechanism (see initial-setup script)
 - installing root password mechanism is not working properly with percona_5.5 as version, needs to be tested and fixed
 - remove workaround for percona 8.0 installation (pre_install_command).
 See [documentation](https://www.percona.com/doc/percona-server/LATEST/installation/apt_repo.html)
-- percona-8.0.
-Idempotence test fail for "mysql : create users"
+- Idempotence test fails for "mysql : create users" on MySQL v8.x.x (community and percona)
 - check and fix logic in initial-setup.j2. useless `test -r "${my_cnf}" && {`
 - check and fix systemd-override.j2 "ExecStartPre=" workaround.
 Add script from default ExecStartPre to initial-setup.j2
 - check and fix mysql_set_root_password_command for all releases